 If you’re looking for something more affordable, I recommend one of the O’Neil products, and the Scubapro Everflex is also a quality option.

-I hope this guide was helpful in picking the best wetsuit to fit your needs.
+I hope this guide was helpful in picking a good diving wetsuit to fit your needs.
 If you want to comment or recommend a suits I didn’t include, please use my contact form to get in touch.

 Have fun and be safe out there!